run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-hpo.md

 ### Examine the Results

-The Run:AI HPO library saves the experiment variations and the experiment results to a single file, making it easier to pick the best HPO run.
+The Run:ai HPO library saves the experiment variations and the experiment results to a single file, making it easier to pick the best HPO run.
 The file can be found in the shared folder.
 Below is a snapshot of the file for two experiments with two epochs each:

 ```
 creationTime: 24/08/2020 08:50:06